RTEMS/rtems-docs/eng/req/items.rst

 This set of attributes defines application configuration option constraints.
 Additional constraints can be added through the links of the item using the :ref:`SpecTypeConstraintLinkRole`.
-None of the explicit attributes is mandatory, they are all are optional.
-The explicit attributes for this type
+None of the explicit attributes is mandatory, they are all optional.
+The explicit attributes for this type are:
-are:

 max
     The attribute value shall be an :ref:`SpecTypeIntegerOrString`.
 It shall be